LINGUOREN369/EdGrantAI/README.md

 ---

+### Federal vs. Private Grants

+Federal programs like NSF operate under open competition: organizations must apply without prior invitation.
+Success rates for many programs often hover around 10–20%, and proposals are time‑intensive to prepare.
+This makes choosing the right opportunity critical.

+- Federal (NSF): Open competition; applicants must apply first; many programs have ~10–20% success rates; applications are detailed and time‑consuming; agencies must remain neutral and cannot pre‑screen or recommend programs; despite budget pressures, overall funding remains large while competition rises.
+- Private (e.g., Gates Foundation): Frequently invite‑only or curated RFPs; unsolicited applications are rarely accepted; funders pre‑select organizations they view as strong fits; fewer truly open opportunities; less time wasted applying if you are not invited.

+Because private cycles are often invitation‑only, the greatest ROI for a transparent matching tool is in the federal space, where anyone can apply — but applicants must choose wisely.
+EduGrant AI is designed to help small nonprofits invest time only where they are genuinely competitive.

+---

 ### Why NSF Can’t Solve This Problem

 A critical and often misunderstood fact: Federal agencies are legally prohibited from recommending or ranking grants for applicants.